hyperledger/iroha/docs/source/references/api_spec.md

     "view_changes": 0
 }
 ```
-- __CAUTION__: Almost all fields are 64-bit integers and should be handled with care in JavaScript.
-Only `nanos` field is 32-bit integer.
-See `iroha_telemetry::metrics::Status`
+__CAUTION__: Almost all fields are 64-bit integers and should be handled with care in JavaScript.
+Only the `nanos` field is 32-bit integer.
+See `iroha_telemetry::metrics::Status`.

 ### Metrics